ebowwa/irl/README.md

 - **Advocacy**: Acts as a digital advocate to assist users in navigating complex situations.
 - **AI Companion**: Serves as your personal AI assistant for various tasks.

+## Get Started

+[visit the documentation](docs/SetupREADME.md) for simple instuctions to serving the backend and installing the app.

 ## Contributing